Abhisek7602/Sales_Data_Analysis/README.md

 ## Brief Summary
-A data-driven analysis of heart disease risk factors using Python for data exploration, visualization.
+A data-driven analysis of sales data by using Python for data exploration, visualization.

 ---